James Agee: Early life and education

 Agee was born in Knoxville, Tennessee, to Hugh James Agee (1878–1916) and Laura Whitman (née Tyler) Agee Wright (1885–1966), at Highland Avenue and 15th Street, which was renamed James Agee Street, in what is now the Fort Sanders neighborhood.
 When Agee was six, his father was killed in an automobile accident.
 From the age of seven, Agee and his younger sister, Emma, were educated in several boarding schools.
 The most prominent of these was near his mother's summer cottage two miles from Sewanee, Tennessee.
 Saint Andrews School for Mountain Boys was run by the monastic Order of the Holy Cross affiliated with the Episcopal Church.
 It was there that Agee's lifelong friendship with Episcopal priest Father James Harold Flye, a history teacher at St. Andrew's, and his wife, Grace Eleanor Houghton, began in 1919.
-As Agee's close friend and mentor, Flye corresponded with him on literary and other topics through life and became a confidant of Agee's soul-wrestling.
+As Agee's close friend and mentor, Flye corresponded with him on literary and other topics throughout his life and became a confidant of Agee's soul-wrestling.
 He published the letters after Agee's death.
 The New York Times Book Review called The Letters of James Agee to Father Flye (1962) "comparable in importance to F. Scott Fitzgerald's 'The Crackup' and Thomas Wolfe's letters as a self-portrait of the artist in the modern American scene."

 James Agee Park in the Fort Sanders neighborhood of Knoxville, Tennessee.
 Knoxville was Agee's childhood home and the setting for his novel A Death in the Family.

 Agee's mother married St. Andrew's bursar Father Erskine Wright in 1924, and the two moved to Rockland, Maine.
 Agee went to Knoxville High School for the 1924–25 school year, then traveled with Flye to Europe in the summer, when Agee was 16.
 On their return, Agee transferred to a boarding school in New Hampshire, entering the class of 1928 at Phillips Exeter Academy.
 Soon after, he began a correspondence with Dwight Macdonald.

 At Phillips Exeter, Agee was president of The Lantern Club and editor of the Monthly, where his first short stories, plays, poetry and articles were published.
 Despite barely passing many of his high school courses, Agee was admitted to Harvard College's class of 1932, where he lived in Thayer Hall and Eliot House.
 At Harvard, Agee took classes taught by Robert Hillyer and I. A. Richards; his classmate in those was the future poet and critic Robert Fitzgerald, with whom he later worked at Time.
 Agee was editor-in-chief of the Harvard Advocate and delivered the class ode at his commencement.